KevinetPeng/Shopple-deprecated/README.md

 # Shopple

-## NOTE: Shoople has been moved to https://github.com/jayhomn/shopple-backend for deployment.
+## NOTE: Shopple has been moved to https://github.com/jayhomn/shopple-backend for deployment.
 Future development will only exist on that repo.

 Shopple is a web application that catalogues sale data from various companies and brands.